How do I safely perform fuel tank cleaning for small engines?

 - Remove the spark plug lead and secure it away from the plug.
 Disconnect the battery (if equipped) by first removing the negative lead and then the positive.

 - Use a fuel line clamp or other smooth-faced clamp to seal the fuel line where it attaches to the carburetor.
-Then, disconnect the line from the carburetor, hold the line over a bucket or fuel can and release the clamp.
+Then, disconnect the line from the carburetor, the vent line (if equipped), hold the line over a bucket or fuel can and release the clamp.
 Dispose of all fuel in a safe manner.

 - Inspect the fuel filter for debris or deposits.